LightJason/lightjason.github.io/content/tutorial/index.md

 1. [Basic Knowledge: Logical Programming](basic-logicalprogramming) for understanding the difference to imperative programming.
 Explanation of the basic concepts for using this paradigm to describe the agent behaviour
 2. [Basic Knowledge: Finite-State-Machine](basic-finitestatemachine) for understanding the runtime model of the agent behaviour
-3. [Basic Knowledge: Finite-State-Machine & Logical Programming to an Agent](basic-fsm-logical-to-agent) to understand how we combine the first two parts into our agent definition
+3. [Basic Knowledge: Finite-State-Machine & Logical Programming to an Agent](basic-fsm-logical-to-agent) to understand how we combine the parts into our agent definition